Yandex Cloud

 • Subnet.

-• Default security group and rules required to connect to the cluster from the internet.
+• Default security group and rules enabling inbound cluster connections.

 • Managed Service for ClickHouse® cluster with hybrid storage enabled.

-6. In the clickhouse-hybrid-storage.tf file, specify the username and password to access the Managed Service for ClickHouse® cluster.
+6. In the clickhouse-hybrid-storage.tf file, specify the Managed Service for ClickHouse® cluster access username and password.

 terraform validate